Amy Casey Cooks

 1 coffee rubbed steak.

-why you'll love this steak dry rub recipe
+Why you'll love this steak dry rub recipe

 • Steakhouse quality.
 Get that steakhouse flavor at home with this coffee rub steak recipe.
 The simple coffee rub ingredients combine to tenderize the steak, form a delicious crust while it cooks and seal the juices.